Huotes/CommitMaker/README.md

 There are only two things that can cut diamonds: other diamonds, and Chuck Norris.

 Chuck Norris doesn't wash his clothes.
 He disembowels them.

+Crop circles are Chuck Norris' way of telling the world that sometimes corn needs to lie down.